Crosspointe, Virginia: Transportation

 Two major state highways directly serve Crosspointe: Virginia State Route 123 (Ox Road), which forms the northeastern boundary and also connects the CDP to Fairfax, Virginia State Route 286 (Fairfax County Parkway), and Virginia State Route 620 (Braddock Road) in the west, and Woodbridge, Interstate 95, and U.S. Route 1 in the east; and Virginia State Route 600 which connects Crosspointe to Lorton and Lorton Road in the east.

 Geography

-It is located in southeast Fairfax County on the northeast side of Virginia Route 123, 6 mi north of Woodbridge and 10 mi south of Fairfax.
+The CDP is located in southeastern Fairfax County on the northeastern side of Virginia Route 123, 6 mi north of Woodbridge and 10 mi south of Fairfax.
 It is bordered to the north by the South Run CDP, to the northeast by the Newington Forest CDP, and to the southeast by the Laurel Hill CDP.
 According to the U.S. Census Bureau, Crosspointe has a total area of 5.75 sqkm, of which 5.70 sqkm is land and 0.05 sqkm, or 0.84%, is water.
 The CDP border is defined as Ox Road to the southwest, Hooes Road to the east, and South Run to the north.